rd--/blksc3/md/glossary.md

 ## Procedure

+A procedure, or operator or function or method, is a named behaviour that performs an action and may answer a value.

 ## Program Oracle

 The program oracle (易) selects at random from a subset of the list of programs in the program menu.